This post may contain affiliate links. Please read my disclosure policy for information.

 Practical nursing clothes are also nice.

 I personally love the tops produced by the company Boob, but they aren’t available in all countries.
-However, there are of course other really good brands too.
-Bravado, for example has high-quality tops.“>Bravado, for example has high-quality tops.
+However, there are, of course, other really good brands too.
+Check out all the styles sold on Amazon here.

 Since nursing tops can be quite expensive, it is good to be able to use some of your regular tops as well.
-A tip is to wear a very low-cut undershirt under the top.
+A smart way to do that is to wear a very low-cut undershirt under the top.
 Then you can pull the top up, the undershirt down over the breast and breastfeed without showing your stomach.

 This means you can breastfeed in public in a discrete way.
 Nice!